Semmle/lgtm-ansible-example/README.md

 # LGTM provisioning using Ansible

-This repository contains a playbook for deploying an LGTM installation in an automatic and reproducible way using Ansible.
-It includes setting up integration with GitHub Enterprise
+This repository contains a playbook for deploying an LGTM installation in an automatic and reproducible way using Ansible, including integration with GitHub Enterprise.

 ## Running